 Free WiFi Apps

-Next, let’s look at the at the service provided by NTT with an app aptly called Japan Connected-free Wi-Fi.
-Similarly, an app for both iOS and Android is available, and at the time of writing claim, there are over 150,000 places that support free WiFi.
-Going through general feedback for the app seems to be generally quite positive, so hopefully, this app can help you if you’re in need of data.
+Next, let’s look at the service provided by NTT with an app aptly called Japan Connected-free Wi-Fi.
+Similarly, an app for both iOS and Android is available.
+The app claims there are over 150,000 places that support free WiFi.
+Going through general feedback for the app seems to be generally quite positive.
+As a result, this app can help if you need to connect to the internet.

 Free for Guests